mattereppe/bccstego/README.md

 # bccstego

 This tool inspects IP packets and creates an histogram of seen values used for a specific header field.
-Version 0.1 only supported IPv6, whereas version 0.2 introduces support for IPv4.
-According, the name of the main executable changed from <code>iph6stats.py</code> to <code>iphstats.py</code>.
-The list of supported fields includes those that can be likely used for creating covert channels, and currently includes both IPv6 (flow label, traffic class, hop limit) and IPv4 (type of service/differentiated service code pointer, identification, time-to-live, fragment offset, internet header length).
+Version 0.1 only supported IPv6, version 0.2 added support for IPv4, and finally version 0.3 extended to L4 headers as well.
+According, the name of the main executable is now <code>ipstats.py</code>.
+The list of supported fields includes those that can be likely used for creating covert channels, and currently includes both IPv6 (flow label, traffic class, hop limit), IPv4 (type of service/differentiated service code pointer, identification, time-to-live, fragment offset, internet header length), TCP (ack, reserved bits, timestamp), and UDP (checksum).

 The histogram is made of a given number of bins, and all possible field values are equally divided into the available bins, in a consecutive way.
 Practically speaking, the field values grouped into the same bin share the same prefix, which is also used as the <i>key</i> in the output (the number of shared bits depends on the number of bins).